robie1373/robie1373.github.io/_posts/2016/2016-01-18-RLF-locally-installed-software.markdown

 1. [Docker](2016-01-18-setting-up-docker-on-chromebook): Used to abstract away the ugly, dependancy ridden, environment polluting and otherwise uninstallable junk that I find myself using all the time.
 Like programming languages and network or security tools.
 2. [Vim](2016-01-18-how-i-use-vim): A dude's got to edit.
 3. [Crouton](2016-01-18-crouton-to-enable-RLF): By default the CB doesn't do Docker.
 Crouton allows you to run full Ubunto (or other linux) alongside ChromeOS.
 A bit heavy handed, but the best I could come up with.

+## Other things that take time on the local box

+1. Generate and install ssh keys for various remote hosts.